-We talked to Pankaj Khandelwal, MD and Chairman of INI Farms, an Agri- consulting firm that advises international agribusinesses on their India market strategies, and he had the following to say:-
+Pankaj Khandelwal, MD and Chairman of INI Farms tells us how the Agri- consulting firm advises international agribusinesses on the Indian market strategies.

 First of all, how are you and your family doing in these COVID-19 times?